 The Mini-Grant Program funds Mid-Hudson Valley nonprofit organizations to improve their internal operations, programs, administration, and management.
 Mini-grants enable nonprofit board, staff, and volunteer leaders to develop new skills by providing organizations with funds to hire consultants to lead specific capacity building activities.
 Organizations can also apply for mini-grants to defray the cost of conferences, seminars, and other training opportunities for staff and board.

 The Dyson Foundation Mini-Grant Program will fund no more than 80% of a project's cost, with a maximum award of $12,000.
-Applicants may include overhead costs (up to 12% of the total budget) but not staff time on a proposed mini-grant budget.
+Applicants may include overhead costs (generally up to 15% of the total budget) but not staff time on a proposed mini-grant budget.
 Organizations are generally limited to one mini-grant in a calendar year.
 Funding priority will be given to organizations who have a mission and programs consistent with core funding interests of the Dyson Foundation.

 Organizations with operating budgets less than $250,000, particularly in fields including arts, environment, and historic preservation are encouraged to contact Jennifer Killian, Program Officer to discuss your capacity building project prior to submitting a letter of inquiry.